 Where I live, winter driving is a whole event.
 Somehow, even though we get snow every year, everyone forgets how to properly drive in a snowstorm.
-Over Christmas, there was a horrible 30 car pileup on one of the roads here!
-It’s because of events like this in the wintertime that I always make sure to carry a bin of essentials for winter driving.
+Over Christmas last year, there was a horrible 30 car pileup on one of the roads here!
+It’s because of events like this in the wintertime that I always make sure to carry a winter driving kit of essentials for winter driving.
 This little bin hangs out in my trunk and comes with everything I could ever need if something happened to me and my car while driving in the snow.
 Though I’ve never needed to use it yet, I love knowing that it’s there just in case.
 These are my essentials for winter driving!

 This.
 Is.
 A Must.
 Have you ever tried to scrape snow and ice off of your car using things like a CD or a debit card?
 It doesn’t go well, and your hands get ICY cold.
 Make your life easier on chilly winter mornings by always keeping an ice scraper handy in your vehicle.

 I know, I know.
 As a driver, it’s easy to think: “I’ll never get stuck in the snow.”
 But at some point everyone does, and it’s always necessary to have a game plan.
 Keep sand, salt, cat litter, or any other kind of traction-aid in your car during the winter.
 Having simple items like this can save you hundreds instead of having to call a tow truck to get you out!
 And if you don’t ever need to use the traction aid on your own vehicle, I’m pretty sure you’ll run into someone who can at some point.

 If, heaven forbid, you find yourself stranded on the side of the road, it’s important to alert other drivers to your location.
 Having a set of road flares handy is a great way to alert others to your location, which keeps you and your family safe.